Convergence of the Markovian Iteration for Coupled FBSDEs via a Differentiation Approach: Introduction

 The study of FBSDEs, or BSDEs in the decoupled case, dates back to the seminal work in \cite{bismut1973conjugate} and later \cite{pardoux1990adapted}, who first investigated general nonlinear BSDEs.
 Due to their connection with quasi-linear PDEs through the nonlinear Feynman-Kac formula, FBSDEs have broad applications in mathematical finance, physics, and stochastic control.
 Significant progress has been made in their solution theory following \cite{pardoux1990adapted}, including the method of contraction mapping \cite{antonelli_backward-forward_1993, pardoux1999forward}, which establishes well-posedness under standard assumptions when $T$ is small; the four-step scheme of \cite{ma_solving_1994}, which removes the restriction on $T$ under certain regularity conditions; and the method of continuation \cite{hu1995solution, peng1999fully}, which extends to non-Markovian FBSDEs under a different set of assumptions.
 For a comprehensive discussion of these methods, see \cite{ma1999forward}.

 Despite the rich theoretical background, numerical methods for FBSDEs remain a highly relevant area of research since these equations are often analytically intractable.
 Various methods have been developed for the decoupled case, including the Malliavin calculus method \cite{bouchard2004malliavin, bouchard2004discrete, crisan2010monte}, the quantization method \cite{beck2020overview, pages2018improved}, and regression-based approaches \cite{lemor2006rate, gobet2005regression}.
 For the coupled case, numerical approximation is more challenging due to the intertwined nature of the forward and backward equations.
 Notable methods include the four-step scheme-based approach \cite{milstein_numerical_2006}, the Markovian iteration scheme \cite{bender2008time}, and Fourier expansion techniques \cite{huijskens_efficient_2016, negyesi2025numerical}.
 More recently, neural network-based algorithms, such as the Deep BSDE method \cite{e_deep_2017, han2018, hanlong2020}, have gained popularity due to their high accuracy and effectiveness in handling high-dimensional problems.
 Establishing the convergence of the Deep BSDE method, as in \cite{hanlong2020}, requires proving the well-posedness of discretized FBSDEs and their error estimates.
 At the time, results were available only for the $Y$-coupled case \cite{bender2008time}, limiting the convergence analysis in \cite{hanlong2020} to that setting.
-Recently, the authors in \cite{reisinger2024posteriori} have extended the setting to the fully-coupled case while requiring a different set of assumptions.
+Recently, the authors in \cite{reisinger2024posteriori} extended the setting to the fully coupled case under a different set of assumptions to facilitate the use of the method of continuation.